hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 At the beginning of our script we are going to add what is called a **shebang line**.
 This line is the absolute path to the Bash interpreter.
 The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

 > #### Why do I need a shebang line?
 My scripts ran perfectly well before without it.
 > Having a shebang line is best practice.
 While your script will run fine without it in environments where bash is the default shell, it won't if the user of this script is using a different shell.
-To avoid any issues, we explcitly state that this script needs to executed using the bash shell.
+To avoid any issues, we explicitly state that this script needs to executed using the bash shell.

 ```bash
 #!/bin/bash